AlistairMaclean.com header

 Top-Notch Novelist

 MacLean's second novel, The Guns of Navarone, brought him great international fame.
 It also caught the eye of movie producers, and a movie version of this book became the top-grossing film of 1961.
 Thus inspired (and enriched), MacLean continued to write excellent thrillers, about one each year.
-Surprisingly, the next movie versions of his books didn't appear until 1968: Ice Station Zebra, which varied greatly from the book (with poor results), and Where Eagles Dare, which followed the book much more closely — probably because MacLean wrote the script himself!
-The latter film did well at the box office.
+Many of them were filmed, with Where Eagles Dare widely considered the best — its plot matched the book closely because MacLean wrote the script himself!

 From 1955 to about 1970, MacLean produced his best work.
 All of the books that I rank in his top ten were among the 15 he wrote during that period.